Minecraftian14/ArgsEvaler/README.md

 ### Adding Tagged Arguments

-To parse arguments which are followed by a tag/word before them we use tagged arguments.
-Note, the tag can be placed anywhere, and will parse the word right after it, so these arguments can also occur in any order.
+To evaluate arguments which are followed by a tag/word before them we use tagged arguments.
+Note, the tag can be placed anywhere, and will evaluate the word right after it, so these arguments can also occur in any order.

 If the tags are defined as "-a", "-b" and "--cat":
 <br>